What is: Popotan

 - Screenplay: Yoshiyuki Sadamoto

-- Character design: Katsuichi Nakayama
+- Character Design: Katsuichi Nakayama

 - Soundtrack: Yoko Kanno

-- Exhibition: 2003
+- Aired: 2003

 Main Characters